riraosan/ESP32_8BIT_CVBS/sample/01_AnimatedGIF/README.md

 ## License

-//TODO Describe the link to the library author

 MIT License

 Feel free to modify or reprint.
 We would appreciate it if you could reprint the URL of this repository.